How to build a mirror frame with store bought crown molding

 mirror

-your frame the hair larger than your own mirror due to the back bevel on the crown molding webought
+your frame. the hair is larger than your mirror because of the back bevel on the crown molding webought

 If you have any copyright issue, please Contact